brettambrose/udacity-nanodegree-data-engineering-aws-project-stedi-human-balance-lakehouse/README.md

 ## Infrastructure Setup

+### Option 1 - Using Infrastructure as Code

-**NOTE:** The instructions below are for manual setup through the AWS Console.
+**NOTE:** The instructions in the [Option 2 - Manual via AWS Console](#option-2---manual-via-aws-console) section contains all manual steps to setup the infrastructure for this project.
 These can be skipped by deploying infrastructure via Infrastructure as Code (IaC) with the following steps:

 1. adding AWS credentials to [lakehouse.cfg](/lakehouse.cfg)
 2. executing [infra_deploy.py](/infra_deploy.py)

+Make sure the user associated with the AWS credentials has the following permission policies attached:
+AmazonS3FullAccess
+AmazonVPCFullAccess
+AWSGlueConsoleFullAccess
+IAMFullAccess

+### Option 2 - Manual via AWS Console

-### Create S3 Bucket
+#### Create S3 Bucket

 Buckets are storage locations within AWS, that have a hierarchical directory-like structure.
 Once you create an S3 bucket, you can create as many sub-directories, and files as you want.
 The bucket is the "parent" of all of these directories and files.